Auto Insurance Glossary

 Peril

 A peril is the specific cause of a loss, like theft or fire.
 Insurance policies may cover all perils except those excluded (comprehensive coverage) or only those listed as named perils.
-Knowing these terms helps you understand what events are covered.
+Understanding the difference clarifies what events your policy covers.

 Personal injury protection covers medical expenses, lost income and other costs after an accident, regardless of fault.
-Mandatory in no-fault states and optional elsewhere, it provides fast payments for injuries and may cover services not included in health insurance.
+Mandatory in no-fault states and optional elsewhere, it provides fast payments for injuries and covers services not included in health insurance.

 Personal Property

 Personal property includes items inside your vehicle that aren’t part of the car itself.
-Standard policies typically cover these belongings up to $200 to $500, while higher-value items like electronics are often better covered by homeowners or renters insurance.
+Standard policies cover these belongings up to $200 to $500.
+Homeowners or renters insurance better covers higher-value items like electronics.

 Physical Damage